tiny-computer/termux-exec/README.md

 # termux-exec
-A `execve()` wrapper to fix two problems with exec-ing files in Termux.
+A `execve(3)` (and exec family of functions) wrapper to fix two problems with exec-ing files in Termux.

 # Problem 1: Cannot execute files not part of the APK
 Android 10 started blocking executing files under the app data directory, as